marconimarques/ftl-planning-langgraph-langchain/README.md

 If demand at TA grows 20% and at TB drops 15%, with optimal redistribution, how many trucks?
 What is the impact of capping terminal TA's incoming volume to 80% of its historical capacity?
 ```

-The app generates these from live network data via `/questions`.

 ---

 ## Tech Stack